 How Fast Is 125cc ATV?

-Cheap 125cc dirt bikes such as Tao Tao DB17 dirt bikes will however go a bit slower and run at about 20-25 mph.
-But there are other varieties of Tao Tao 125cc dirt bikes led by this 125cc dirt bike which is near the Coolster’s and Apollo’s by offering a maximum speed of 37 mph.
+Cheap 125cc dirt bikes, such as Tao Tao DB17, will, however, go a bit slower and run at about 20-25 mph.
+But there are other varieties of Tao Tao 125cc dirt bikes, led by this 125cc dirt bike, near the Coolsters and Apollos and offers a maximum speed of 37 mph.

 What is the difference between 125cc and 50cc scooters?

-The extra 75cc really does make a difference to your top speed.
-Both 125cc scooters and motorbikes max out at 60mph, which is double the top speed of a 50cc.
-This makes them a much more suitable choice if you plan to do longer journeys or are traveling on paved roads.
+The extra 75cc does affect your top speed.
+125cc scooters and motorbikes max out at 60mph, double the top speed of a 50cc.
+This makes them more suitable for longer journeys or travel on paved roads.

 How fast can a 50cc Scooter go?

 These are the least powerful scooters on the market, but there are still some benefits to choosing a 50cc scooter.
-The top speed of a 50cc is 30mph, which doesn’t seem much but is fine for small trips and just getting around town.
-If you live in a densely populated city, it’s unlikely you’ll be able to go faster than 30mph anyway.
+The top speed of a 50cc is 30mph, which doesn’t seem much but is fine for short trips and just getting around town.
+If you live in a densely populated city, you’ll unlikely be able to go faster than 30mph anyway.

 What is the top speed of a dirt bike?